 Having a visible missing tooth can largely affect someone’s self-confidence.
-It can also create negative effects such as causing the jaw bone to shrink, weaken the teeth on the sides of the absent tooth and even cause the gums to recede.
-This is where your dentist in St. Albert may recommend a dental restorative procedure such as a bridge or an implant.
-These are both fixed replacements of missing teeth that are quite effective and work well on visible front teeth without any issues unlike wearing a partial denture.
-If you are currently trying to make the decision between having a dental implant or a dental bridge, the following information may help you.
+It can also create negative effects, such as causing the jaw bone to shrink, weakening the teeth on the sides of the absent tooth, and even causing the gums to recede.
+This is where our St. Albert dentist may recommend a dental restorative procedure such as a bridge or an implant.
+These fixed replacements of missing teeth are quite effective and work well on visible front teeth without any issues, unlike wearing a partial denture.
+If you are trying to decide between a dental implant or a dental bridge, the following information may help you.

-Let us first have a clear understanding of what exactly a dental bridge and a dental implant is.
+Let us first have a clear understanding of what exactly a dental bridge and a dental implant are.

 A bridge is quite similar to what it implies – a “bridge” made to replace a missing tooth.
 It is a false tooth fixed to the gap where the missing tooth is, supported by a metal bridge that is connected to the teeth on either side of that tooth.
 There are several kinds of dental bridges that you can get.

-· Conventional bridge – This is the strongest option that you can get when it comes to dental bridges in St. Albert.
-It is made of two crowns that support the false tooth or the “pontic” that fills the gap of the missing tooth.
+Conventional Bridge – This is the strongest option that you can get when it comes to dental bridges in St. Albert.
+It is made of two crowns that support the false tooth or the “pontic” that fills the missing tooth’s gap.

-· Maryland Bridge – This is a quick solution that bonds the false teeth to the supporting crowns with a resin adhesive.
+Maryland Bridge – This quick solution bonds the false teeth to the supporting crowns with a resin adhesive.